Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-14-Script that changes the owner and group owner of all files and directories 15-Script that changes the owner and group owner of a symbolic file Script that changes owner of a file to another only if it is owned by another specific user
+14-Script that changes the owner and group owner of all files and directories 15-Script that changes the owner and group owner of a symbolic file Script that changes owner of a file to another only if it is owned by another specific user 17-Script to play Star Wars Episode IV in the terminal